 The Family Program at The Palm Beach Institute

 The Palm Beach Institute provides support through a family program that has been specifically designed by The Palm Beach Institute staff.
-Through this three-day program offered monthly, families will:
+Through this three-day program, families will:

 - (1) Gain a better understanding of addiction and its impact on family and personal relationships.

 - (2) Learn new healthy and effective ways of coping with addiction.

 - (3) Learn how Twelve-Step programs, such as Al Anon, Families Anonymous, Alcoholics Anonymous, and Narcotics Anonymous, can be good resources.

 Activities included in this family program include:

 - informative lectures which focus on the addiction cycle

 - understanding how family dynamics play into the addiction process